COLLECTION

 Tim Storrier

-Approach II, 1976 acrylic on canvas Gift of the City of Hamilton Gallery Society (Friends of Hamilton Gallery) 1977
+Approach II, c1976 acrylic on canvas Gift of the City of Hamilton Gallery Society (Friends of Hamilton Gallery) 1977

 Margaret Preston

-Blue Orchid, c.1936 woodblock print, hand coloured with gouache Gift of Mr & Mrs R. Taplin 1975
+Blue Orchid, cc.1936 woodblock print, hand coloured with gouache Gift of Mr & Mrs R. Taplin 1975

 Patricia Piccinini

-Shoeform (sprout), 2019 fibreglass, resin, automotive paint Purchased by the Hamilton Gallery Trust Fund 2020
+Shoeform (sprout), c2019 fibreglass, resin, automotive paint Purchased by the Hamilton Gallery Trust Fund 2020

 Howard Arkley

-Australian Home, 1993 acrylic on canvas Purchased by the Hamilton Gallery Trust Fund with assistance from VRGAFTF to celebrate the 30th anniversary of the Trust Fund
+Australian Home, c1993 acrylic on canvas Purchased by the Hamilton Gallery Trust Fund with assistance from VRGAFTF to celebrate the 30th anniversary of the Trust Fund

 Albert Namatjira

-Areyonga James Range, c.1945-50 watercolour Gift of Anne Galway in memory of her mother
+Areyonga James Range, cc.1945-50 watercolour Gift of Anne Galway in memory of her mother

-The Wannon Falls, c 1860 oil on canvas on board Purchased by the Hamilton Gallery Trust Fund
+The Wannon Falls, cc.1860 oil on canvas on board Purchased by the Hamilton Gallery Trust Fund, with additional support from Geoff Handbury AO & Helen Handbury AO 2003

 Sidney Nolan